nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Figure \___.
 Sequence diagram for `ExamStatsCommand` execution

 The following activity diagram summarises the flow of events when `ExamStatsCommand` is executed.

 ![ExamStatsActivityDiagram](images/ExamStatsActivityDiagram.png)

 Figure \___.
 Activity diagram for `ExamStatsCommand` execution

+The following explains the design considerations of the `exam stats` command.

-**Aspect: How GUI responds when exam stats is executed**
+**Aspect: How the GUI responds when exam stats is executed**

 * **Alternative 1 (current choice)**: Open new window that displays exam statistics.
     * Pros: Easy to implement, allows for comparison and reference with student data, allows for multiple students' exam statistics to be opened, easy for users to understand.
     * Cons: Can be more taxing on processor if many windows are opened simultaneously

-* **Alternative 2**: Switch from the displayed student list panel to an exam statistics panel (no need for multiple windows, all in one Reeve window).
+* **Alternative 2**: Switch from the displayed student list panel to an exam statistics panel.
-    * Pros: No worry of opening multiple windows which could introduce lag.
+    * Pros: Only one window open at all time.
     * Cons: Unable to compare and reference with student data, harder to implement, can introduce confusion when trying to switch back to the student list panel.

 #### 6.3.3 Student attendance features